zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-rolling-update.md

 ```

 ### Boundary of a Batch in a Rolling Update

-The CGs of a specific batch in an RU will not cross a fault model boundary.
-Here, a fault model represents a zone/fault-domain combination.
-E.g., zone 1 / FD 0 is a fault model boundary.
-Similarly, zone 1 / FD 1 is another fault model boundary.
-Similarly, zone 2 / FD 0.
+The CGs of a specific batch in an RU do not cross a fault model boundary.
+A fault model represents a zone/fault-domain (FD) combination.
+For example, zone 1 / FD 0 is a fault model boundary, zone 1 / FD 1 is another fault model boundary, and zone 2 / FD 0 is yet another fault model boundary.

-E.g., if a customer has a multi-zonal NGroups with say, 3 zones, then a batch will be confined to CGs belonging to just 1 zone at max.
-A batch will never have CGs spread across multiple zones.
+If a customer has a multi-zonal NGroups setup with three zones, a batch is confined to CGs belonging to only one zone at most.
+A batch never consists of CGs spread across multiple zones.

-Similarly, if a customer has a multi-zonal, multi-FD NGroups with say, 3 zones and say, 5 FDs in each zone, then too a batch will be confined to CGs belonging to just 1 FD of a single zone at max.
+If a customer has a multi-zonal and multi-FD NGroups setup, a batch still consists of CGs belonging to only one FD in a single zone at most.

-NGroups maintains this boundary of a fault model in a batch even though the no. of CGs it selects in a batch is much less than the maxBatchPercent setting. i.e., NGroups prefers safe updates over faster (and hence riskier) updates.
+NGroups maintains this fault model boundary in a batch, even when the number of CGs selected for a batch is much less than the maxBatchPercent setting.
+This reflects that NGroups prefers safe updates over faster (and thus riskier) updates.

-The only time a fault model boundary is crossed is when RU selects unhealthy CGs as part of the 1st batch.
-In this 1st batch, RU will try to update all unhealthy CGs (to improve overall availability of the NGroups).
-Hence, when updating unhealthy CGs, RU can exceed the maxBatchPercent setting.
+The only time a fault model boundary is crossed is when the RU selects unhealthy CGs as part of the first batch.
+In this first batch, the RU tries to update all unhealthy CGs to improve the overall availability of the NGroups.
+Hence, when updating unhealthy CGs, the RU can exceed the maxBatchPercent setting.

 ### API Model